BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

   - Make ChRIS backend instance and integrate plugin

 # Open Questions
-- What is cross-compiling and why should we potentially use it to compile FreeSurfer on PowerPC architecture?
 - How do we use Docker to make a container?
-How do we use Docker Hub?
 - What exactly is the function of the ChRIS plugin?

-# Risks (or opportunities?)
-- Lack of knowledge/general understanding (aka learning curve)
+# Potential Next Steps
+- Compile and containerize more of the Freesurfer applications
+- Compile and build more of the required packages for ppc64le (ann , petsc, VTK, etc…)
+    - This will allow us to build more of the Freesurfer applications
+- Deploy infrastructure (pman and pfioh) to all Power9 machines
+    - Integrate mri_convert ChRIS application with ChRIS system
+- Add additional flagging capabilities to choose between x86 and Power9

+# The Bigger Picture
+- This plugin will enable users to maintain control over their own data and perform necessary analytics on this data
+- Contributes to the reduction of hospital costs for secure storage and computation
+- Helps healthcare organizations benefit from public cloud processing capabilities

 # Sprint Demo Presentations
 - Sprint 1 Demo: https://docs.google.com/presentation/d/1gTr5xhz9U68FB50PdQvl90KYEqc4Fye6mlfKmVhlSXU/edit?usp=sharing